 The EU Startup Monitor is being executed by a team of researchers consisting of Prof. Dr. René Mauer and M.Sc Lisa Steigertahl.
 Both are associated with the ESCP Europe, the world’s oldest business school and French Grand École.
 Prof. Mauer holds the Chair for Entrepreneurship and Innovation at ESCP Europe, Berlin Campus, his areas of expertise include entrepreneurship, startups and growth management.
 Mrs. Steigertahl has a track record for academic studies in the field of entrepreneurship and as the former CEO of the European Startup Network an extraordinary reach into national startup ecosystems across Europe.

 To address the project call, we aim at gaining detailed insights regarding the setting, status-quo, environment, visions, and hurdles of startups in the European Union.
 The empirical study concept is twofold and triangulates elements of both quantitative and qualitative research in a sequential design.
 The major strength of this holistic approach is to identify existing startup routines and to reveal their mindsets in a European context.
 Our methodology uses items taken from academical journals of excellence and well recognised scholars of various fields of research such as leadership, innovation and effectuation.
 If necessary for data clarification, a qualitative section will follow and post-hoc interviews are planned with designated experts such as the SME Envoy representatives.
+To read the full methodology note please click here.

 To get in touch and for any questions or comments, please reach out to email@example.com or use the form below.